1005 N. Marion St.

 See State v.
 Kelly, 999 So.2d 1029, 1053 (Fla.
 2008).

-If the prosecutor has charged a DUI as a felony based upon a belief that three prior convictions had occurred, the defendant bears the initial burden of showing through a written motion under oath that at least one of the prior convictions should be eliminated.
+Suppose the prosecutor has charged a DUI as a felony based upon a belief that three prior convictions had occurred.
+In that case, the defendant bears the initial burden of showing through a written motion under oath that at least one of the prior convictions should be eliminated.

-As a practical matter, it is often more difficult for the prosecutor to prove prior convictions if the convictions are more than 10 years old or if the convictions occurred in another state.
+As a practical matter, it is often more difficult for the prosecutor to prove prior convictions if the convictions are more than ten (10) years old or if the convictions occurred in another state.

 Permanent Lifetime Ban – Florida Driver’s License Revocation